 Which businesses should use local SEO?

-Pro tip: Despite the widespread belief that only physical businesses profit from local SEO, there are usually areas and local keywords that apply for all company types.
-Think about things like what you sell, where or to whom it’s most useful, who your ideal audience is, and what location has the most of that demographic.
+Pro tip: Despite the belief that local SEO only benefits physical businesses, there are usually areas and local keywords that apply for all company types.
+Think about what you sell, where or to whom it’s most useful, who your ideal audience is, and what location has the most of that demographic.

 Local SEO facts and benefits